Common Dental Emergencies We Treat

 Dental restorations can sometimes become loose or fall out completely, leaving the underlying tooth vulnerable and often sensitive.
 When this happens, temporary protection becomes important while awaiting professional care.
 Over-the-counter dental cement can provide short-term coverage, though this is not a substitute for proper repair.

-During your emergency visit, we’ll evaluate the affected tooth to determine whether a simple replacement is possible or if decay or damage beneath the restoration necessitates additional treatment.
+During your emergency visit, we’ll evaluate the affected tooth to determine whether a simple replacement is possible or if decay or damage beneath the restoration requires additional treatment.
 Our same-day crown technology often allows us to replace a lost crown in a single appointment, eliminating the need for temporary solutions.

 Dental Abscess and Infections

 A dental abscess presents as a pocket of infection, typically appearing as a pimple-like swelling on the gums.
 This serious condition can cause throbbing pain, facial swelling, fever, and a foul taste in your mouth.
-Abscesses require immediate attention as the infection can spread to other areas of your body if left untreated.
+Abscesses require immediate attention, as the infection can spread to other areas of your body if left untreated.

 Treatment focuses first on draining the infection and controlling its spread, often through antibiotics combined with either root canal therapy or extraction of the affected tooth.
 Following emergency treatment, we develop a comprehensive plan to address the underlying cause and restore your oral health.